mnapoli/imapi/README.md

     ->getQuery();

-$emails = $client->getEmails($query, false); // set to "false" fetched emails' state will be set to seen "true" no change of state will occur. default is true
+$emails = $client->getEmails($query,'INBOX', false); // set to "false" fetched emails' state will be set to seen. "true" no change of state will occur. default is true
 ```

 ### Reading folders